Samelandslaget/useful-git-commands/commands.md

 	name = Usually your actual name, often only you first name.
 Ultimately up to you. email = Can be your email if you want.
 I often do "name@computer-name"
 ```

+# History of a single file
+	git log --follow -p -- path-to-file